What is payroll software?

 Why I chose Paycor

-Paycor’s advanced analytics, in-app tax compliance alerts, and customizable payroll processes suit midsize businesses that need more versatile pay controls.
-I was especially impressed with its pay grid for completing payroll functions, which allowed me to adjust how I wanted to see and complete payroll.
-It also allows me to complete payroll faster since I don’t have to go through a set series of steps compared to competitors like Rippling and Gusto.
+Paycor’s advanced analytics, in-app tax compliance alerts, and customizable payroll processes suit growing businesses that need more advanced and versatile pay controls.
+I was impressed with its pay grid for completing payroll functions, which lets me adjust how I wanted to see and complete payroll.
+It also allows me to do payroll faster since I don’t have to go through a set series of steps compared to competitors like Rippling and Gusto.

-With a total score of 3.59 out of 5, Paycor also stands out for its modules that support midsize company goals.
-For example, unlike Gusto, Paycor offers a full-scale recruiting module that leverages AI to source top prospects and engage passive candidates.
+With a total score of 3.77 out of 5, Paycor also stands out for its wide range of HR tools that can support a small business’s growing HR needs.
+For example, unlike Patriot Payroll and QuickBooks Payroll, Paycor has a full-scale recruiting module that leverages artificial intelligence (AI) HR tools to source top prospects and engage passive candidates.
 Other features like compensation planning, pulse surveys, and career management support your long-term talent needs and align them with your company’s objectives and costs.

-However, Paycor’s pricing scheme makes it an expensive option if you only need payroll.
-It also does not support businesses with international teams.
+However, its monthly fees aren’t published on its website—you have to call Paycor to request a quote.
+Plus, it does not include support for businesses with international teams.
 But if you need a customizable payroll system or more robust modules to complete your increasingly advanced HR needs, then Paycor is a great choice.

-Though Paycor’s pay grid setup increases efficiency for large teams, it can be overwhelming for small businesses and startups that need dedicated support.
+Paycor’s pay grid setup may increase payroll efficiency for large teams, but it can be overwhelming for small businesses and startups that need dedicated support.
 Without a step-by-step guide, newbies are less likely to remember to add or adjust critical pay items.
-Gusto, for instance, has a separate step just for keying PTO hours — a crucial data point that’s easy to miss if you’re managing payroll on top of multiple other HR functions.
+Gusto, for instance, has a separate step just for keying PTO hours—a crucial data point that’s easy to miss if you’re managing payroll on top of multiple other HR functions.

 Paycor also doesn’t support payroll outside of the U.S., so it’s a better option for domestic businesses with seasoned HR or payroll specialists that need flexibility over their pay processes.